COP26 in the final hours of climate negotiations | Science-Environment

 COP26 in the final hours of climate negotiations

-All times are local. -- 8:15 p.m.
+"It's not that people aren't working, it's that they are working through their phone and they don't seem to be moving anywhere." -- 8:15 p.m.
 Tuvalu's Finance Minister Seve Paeniu, head of the island nation's delegation, said he was up most of last night negotiating the part of the draft agreement dealing with "loss and damage".

 -- 8:15 p.m.